beamish3162/Gamer-s-Guide/README.md

 #User stories

 A user would want to add games to the website, they can do that by clicking the add games button on the navbar or in the intext navbar.
+And then by filling the form out on the add game page.

 ## a)
 ![home page](./static/images/landing-page.png)